 ► The Doorway Sniffer

-He uses his abnormally good sense of smell to find Icelandic Laufabrauð, a bread traditionally eaten at Christmas
+Icelandic name: Gáttaþefur.
+He uses his abnormally good sense of smell to find Icelandic Laufabrauð, a bread traditionally eaten at Christmas.
+The Doorway Sniffer arrives on December 22nd and leaves on January 4th.

 ► Meat Hook